To DIY or DDIY…that is the question!

 DIY Carpet Cleaning & Stain Removal

 The one part of your home that often gets the least amount of attention is the carpet.
 Areas that get a lot of traffic like entryways and living rooms can build up dirt and grime over time.
-Like a giant air filter, your carpets are also great at trapping allergens and even bacteria, however, in order to keep the air you breath clean, you need to deep clean your carpet.
+Like a giant air filter, your carpets are also great at trapping dirt and even dust, however, in order to keep the air you breathe clean, you need to deep clean your carpet.
 It is recommended that you do a deep cleaning of your carpets at least two times a year.
 Routine cleaning extends the life of your carpets and keeps your home cleaner and healthier too by improving indoor air quality.

 It can be tempting to rent a steam cleaner and detergents from your hardware store and do this on your own.
 To truly clean your carpets, you should seek out the services of a professional carpet cleaner.
 There are several reasons why.
 Steam cleaners, by design, use hot water filled with soap and detergents to saturate your carpets and give the appearance of a surface clean.
 The over-saturation of carpets leaves them wet for up to 1-2 days.
-Damp carpets are a perfect breeding ground for mold, mildew and bacteria growth.
+Damp carpets are a perfect breeding ground for mold, mildew and dust growth.
 The soapy residue that is left behind works like a dirt magnet: your carpets end up getting dirty again much faster than before.

 Professional cleaning is the best way to ensure your carpets are clean and healthy for your family.
 Immaculate Home Chem-Dry’s carpet cleaning technicians use a proprietary Hot Carbonating Extraction (HCE) cleaning process that provides a deeper, longer lasting clean for a healthier home.